NucleoFusion/cruise/docs/index.md

       link: /docs/config/

 features:
-  - title: Comprehensive Docker Management
+  - title: Comprehensive Container Management
-    details: Manage containers, images, volumes, and networks from a single TUI, covering the full lifecycle of Docker artifacts.
+    details: Manage containers, images, volumes, and networks from a single TUI, covering the full lifecycle of artifacts.
   - title: Real-Time Monitoring & Logs
     details: Get instant visibility into container health, system metrics, and live log streams, all in one dashboard.
   - title: Intuitive & Customizable UI